Duality, Polite Water-filling, and Optimization for MIMO B-MAC Interference Networks and iTree Networks: System Model and Preliminaries

 A bigger achievable rate region can be defined by the convex closure of $\bigcup_{\mathbf{\Phi}\in\Xi}\mathcal{R}_{\mathbf{\Phi}}\left(P_{T}\right)$, where $\Xi$ is a set of valid coupling matrices.
 For example, if DPC and/or SIC are employed, $\Xi$ can be a set of valid coupling matrices corresponding to various encoding and/or decoding orders.
-In this paper, we focus on a fixed \textit{\emph{coupling matrix $\mathbf{\Phi}$}} and fixed channel matrices.
+In this paper, we focus on a fixed \textit{\emph{coupling matrix $\mathbf{\Phi}$}}, which is the basis to study the bigger regions.
 The optimal \textit{\emph{coupling matrix}} $\mathbf{\Phi}$, or equivalently, the optimal encoding and/or decoding order of the weighted sum-rate maximization problem is partially characterized in Section \ref{sub:WSRMP}.

-It is straightforward to extend the results in this paper to random channel cases like fading channels.
-The reason to consider sum power constraints is given in Section \ref{sub:extension-linear-constraints}.
+The coupling matrix setup implies successive decoding and cancellation.
+If there is no interference cancellation at the transmitters, employing joint decoding at each receiver does not enlarge the achievable regions that we consider, where one message is decoded at no more than one receiver.
+The reason is as follows.
+For B-MAC networks with any given set of input covariance matrices, after isolating a MAC at a receiver from the network, the time sharing of different decoding orders achieves the same region as that of joint decoding \cite{Cover_book91_information_theory}.
+And this is achieved without changing the interference to others because the transmission covariance matrices are not changed.
+The performance gain of joint decoding over that of SIC in general cases will be studied in future works.